ceph/ceph/doc/cephadm/install.rst

 You must pass the IP address of the Ceph cluster's first host to the ``ceph bootstrap`` command, so you'll need to know the IP address of that host.

+.. important:: ``ssh`` must be installed and running in order for the bootstrapping procedure to succeed. test

 .. note:: If there are multiple networks and interfaces, be sure to choose one that will be accessible by any host accessing the Ceph cluster.